Photos & Video

 Weber State University updated its logo, university signatures and other graphic identifiers in 2013.
 While the changes are subtle, these new marks and accompanying color palette were designed to better represent the university in a wide range of formats.

 Whether on a t-shirt or a banner, in print or electronic format, billboard size or on a small mobile phone screen, consistent observance of these graphic standards will help audiences identify or recognize Weber State University in our work, and reinforce the reputation of the university overall.

 One of the main reasons to use photos or video when communicating about WSU is to help your audience picture themselves here.
 Make it easy for them by using good images.

 At Weber State University, we have a lot going for us: a gorgeous mountainside campus, a vibrant student body, great academic programs, a multitude of activities, intriguing personalities.
 Here are some tips to help that translate to your audience:

 You may have a beautiful campus or bright new building to show off, but if the sidewalks or hallways are empty, your images won’t be as engaging.
 Remember to take photos or schedule shoots at times when you can capture the activity and energy of the university—and that’s found in its people.

 Does your program involve hands-on activities?
 Are students working in settings outside the classroom?
 Do your faculty members have energetic interactions with students?
 Capturing action in photos or video gives you much more interesting material than students sitting in a lecture hall.

-Also, make sure that the resolution and quality of your photos and video are appropriate for how they’ll be used: A photo that may be printed in a brochure or on a poster requires a much higher resolution than one that will be used on your department website or email newsletter.
+The resolution and quality of your photos and video should be appropriate for how they’ll be used: A photo that may be printed requires a much higher resolution than one that will be used on your department website or email newsletter.